SurveyCompo/surveycompo-doc/docs/tutorial-part1.md

 ![Tutorial - Customization](assets/images/tutorial-customization.png){: .center .small}

-Customization doesn't stop at colors and fonts.
-SurveyCompo offers a variety of customization options to tailor the survey experience to your brand and audience.
-You can customize the survey fonts, colors, layout, and more.
-For a comprehensive list of customization options, refer to the [Customization](/advanced/#customization) section in our documentation.
+Customization with SurveyCompo goes beyond just themes.
+SurveyCompo offers a variety of customization options to ensure your surveys align perfectly with your brand and engage your audience effectively.You can tailor the survey's look and feel using custom CSS, HTML text and different layout options.
+For detailed information on all available customization options, please refer to the [Customization](/advanced/#customization) section in our documentation.

 ## HTML Text